andrewlee8247/covid-19/README.md

 The custom model was developed by the authors of the application where a convolutional neural network (CNN) has been trained and tested on the same data used for the Cloud Vision tool.
 The interface allows users to upload an x-ray image to the application.
-The application analyzes the image, and will predict if the patient has COVID, Pneumonia or is healthy.
+The application analyzes the image, and will predict if the patient has COVID-19, pneumonia or is normal.

 Form data received from users is saved into BigQuery, where the data is collected and stored.
 Classification scores (probability) are returned as a JSON response.
 The timestamp of requests, file names, and storage location (image uploaded) is also stored.